 But to laugh, a lot of people would contend, is the ultimate surrender of control.
-Fear and lust can be excused as instincts necessary for survival, but laughter is nothing but distancing yourself from life and all its trials and tribulations.
+Fear and lust can be excused as instincts necessary for survival, but laughter is nothing more than distancing yourself from life and all its trials and tribulations.
 How callous.
-How pathetic.*styl
+How pathetic.*

 How utterly perfect for Batman’s archenemy.